KevinDeNotariis/blockchain_simulator/README.md

     (or whatever number of users you like)

-1. Copy these users (which will be generated in the collection `users` of the `blockchainDB` database in mongoDB) to the `users` collection of the `blockchainDB2` for the second node.
+1. Copy these users (which will be generated in the collection `users` of the `blockchainDB` database in mongoDB) to the `users` collection of the `blockchainDB2` for the second node and to the `users` collection of the `blockchainDB3` for the third node.

 1. POST `http://localhost:3000/transactions/generate_bunch_of_transactions`